pablosanjose/Quantica.jl/docs/src/manual.md

  2.0+0.0im  0.0+0.0im      ⋅          ⋅
  0.0+0.0im  2.0+0.0im      ⋅          ⋅
 ```

+!!! note "ParametricHamiltonian harmonics"
+    The above behavior for unspecified parameters is not set in stone and may change in future versions.
+Another option would be to apply their default values (which may, however, not exist).

 We are usually not interested in the harmonics `h[dn]` themselves, but rather in the Bloch matrix of a Hamiltonian
     `` H(\phi) = \sum_{dn} H_{dn} exp(-i \phi * dn)``